Output Formatting Options

 Specifies, in OpenSSL cipher string format, the ciphers

-will support for SSL connections.
+ovsdb-client will support for SSL connections.
 The

-default when this option is omitted is HIGH:!aNULL:!MD5
+default when this option is omitted is HIGH:!aNULL:!MD5.

 Other Options